dappsnation/akita-ng-fire/doc/authentication/api.md

 #### Email & Password

-When using email & password, you first need to signup, then signin :
+When using email & password, you first need to signup, then signin:

 ```typescript
 service.signup(email, password);